VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 * **PermutationSort** - most ineffective sorting algorithm.
 It works by generating permutations of an array and checking if it is in the right sorted order.
 The worst case time complexity is O(?) undefined, since it has no upper bound and could run forever.
 * **BubbleSort** - simple and easy to understand sorting algorithm.
 Consists of two loops.
 In the case of sorting in ascending order, the inner loop goes over elements and if an element is bigger than the next one, they are swapped.
 The outer loop repeats the procedure.
 The time complexity is O(N^2).
 Still too slow for real life problems.
 * **QuickSort** - the fastest sorting algorithm based on divide and conquer principle.
 The key process in **QuickSort** is a **Partition**.
 The target of partitions is to place the pivot (any element can be chosen to be a pivot) at its correct position in the sorted array and put all smaller elements to the left of the pivot, and all greater elements to the right of the pivot.
 Partition is done recursively on each side of the pivot after the pivot is placed in its correct position and this finally sorts the array.
 The time complexity is O(N*log(N)).
+* **InsertionSort** - is a simple sorting algorithm that works by iteratively inserting each element of an unsorted list into its correct position in a sorted portion of the list.
+It is a stable sorting algorithm, meaning that elements with equal values maintain their relative order in the sorted output.
+Insertion sort is like sorting playing cards in your hands.
+You split the cards into two groups: the sorted cards and the unsorted cards.
+Then, you pick a card from the unsorted group and put it in the right place in the sorted group.
+It has the worst-case time-complexity of O(N^2).
+* **HeapSort** - is a comparison-based sorting technique based on **Binary Heap** data structure.
+    * Build a heap from the given input array.
+    * Repeat the following steps until the heap contains only one element:
+        * Swap the root element of the heap (which is the largest element) with the last element of the heap.
+        * Remove the last element of the heap (which is now in the correct position).
+        * Heapify the remaining elements of the heap in top-down order.
+    * The sorted array is obtained by reversing the order of the elements in the input array.

 #### Name the main properties of the basic operations on linked lists.
 * **Traversing** - this operation has a time complexity of O(N), the same as for arrays.
 But one can not access elemnts of a linked list by direct indexing.